 It is the WP-662 that I am testing in this review.

-The white is the more popular color option.
+The white is the more popular colour option.

 There is too however, a ‘Designer’ edition of the Waterpik Aquarius.
 The difference between the designer and non-designer model are very subtle.

-- The designer model has chrome colored accents on the unit.
+- The designer model has chrome coloured accents on the unit.

-- The designer models is available in 6 colors (Black, Blue, Orchid, Pink, Teal and White) , compared to the 3 of the standard Aquarius.
+- The designer models is available in 6 colours (Black, Blue, Orchid, Pink, Teal and White) , compared to the 3 of the standard Aquarius.